The True Definition of Kindness and It’s Importance

 What is Kindness?

-According to Mark Twain, kindness is the language which the deaf can hear and the blind can see.
+According to Mark Twain, kindness is the language that the deaf can hear and the blind can see.
 He is trying to tell us that kindness is universal.
-It traverses boundaries, race and even disabilities.
+It can traverse boundaries, race, and even disabilities.

 But does this define kindness?
 In a way, yes.
 But it’s just one facet of being kind.

-Another inspirational figure who attempted to untangle the complexities of the idea of kindness is the Dalai Lama.
+Another inspirational figure who attempted to untangle the complex definition of kindness is the Dalai Lama.
 He said: